alexrmckean/project_beta/README.md

 ## Sales microservice, a brief intro

 The sales model microservice will show details of a sale.
-When we create the sales microservice, it is a microservice that pulls information the Inventory API.
+When we create the sales microservice, it is a microservice that pulls information from the Inventory API.
 In the models.py file, sales will have the attributes of:
 - automobile will have a foreign key to the Automobile Value Object (VO).
 - salesperson will have a foreign key to the Salesperson Model.
 - customer will have a foreign key to the Customer Model.